 Toxic Exposures Unleashed

 I have previously discussed ways to prevent myeloma.
 A key step is to avoid toxic exposures.
-Although the Agency for Toxic Substances and Disease Registry (ATSDR), part of the U.S. Dept. of Health and Human Services, clearly identify chemicals known to cause cancer, the Environmental Protection Agency (EPA) is currently rolling back many programs and rules to protect Americans.
+Although the Agency for Toxic Substances and Disease Registry (ATSDR), part of the U.S. Dept. of Health and Human Services, clearly identifies chemicals known to cause cancer, the Environmental Protection Agency (EPA) is currently rolling back many programs and rules to protect Americans.
 This is especially disturbing since the same chemicals that cause cancer, also cause brain damage in children.

 As with other aspects of myeloma care, knowledge is power.
 That is why it is so important to have a broad understanding of the toxic factors that can seriously impact health.